Young woman seriously injured in crash near Waipukurau

-One young woman has been seriously injured in a crash near Waipukurau overnight.
+A young woman has been seriously injured in a crash near Waipukurau overnight.

 Emergency services were called to a single-vehicle crash at the intersection of Bush Rd and Porangahau Rd in Wallingford at around 12.36am.